ClaudeMod

 WORKSPACE_EXTERNAL_URLExternal URL for reverse proxy setups

-WORKSPACE_ATTACHMENT_DIRDownloaded attachments dir — default ~/.workspace-mcp/attachments/
+WORKSPACE_ATTACHMENT_DIRDownloaded attachments dir and default trusted local attachment directory — default ~/.workspace-mcp/attachments/

 WORKSPACE_MCP_URLRemote MCP endpoint URL for CLI